masonforest/ampercoin-cli/README.md

     Submitted bid to shorten address...

-    Your address '&2FMHhuPMXN9DSCKihAHQZytTxAYV' has been shortened to '&somecoolguy'
+    Your address &2FMHhuPMXN9DSCKihAHQZytTxAYV has been shortened to &somecoolguy

 ## Contributing